Chinch-Bug/clangen-genemod/docs/dev/writing/future.md

 ### involved_cats:dict[str, dict]

-This specifies what cats can fill the roles within the future event.
-You can also use this to carry cats from the parent event into the future event.
-This is structured as a dictionary, with the **key** being the future event's cat role and the **value** being either a dictionary of constraints or a parent event's cat role.
+This specifies what rabbits can fill the roles within the future event.
+You can also use this to carry rabbits from the parent event into the future event.
+This is structured as a dictionary, with the **key** being the future event's rabbit role and the **value** being either a dictionary of constraints or a parent event's rabbit role.

 Example of how this looks in use, the parent event for this hypothetical event is a murder event:
 ```json